vidishsirdesai/projects/README.md

 memory usage: 42.3+ MB
 ```

+### Missing values and duplicates
+There are no missing values or duplicates in the data.

 ### Statistical summary of continuous attributes
 ```
                            count          mean           std  min    25%     50%     75%           max